F O I L

 Sarena Fishman Jimenez

 November 8, 2019; Pacific Northwest Ballet

-The 2019 world premiere of Eva Stone’s F O I L was commissioned by the Virginia B. Toulmin Foundation, is principally supported by Deidra Wager with additional support from an anonymous donor.
+The 2019 world premiere of Eva Stone’s F O I L was commissioned by the Virginia B. Toulmin Foundation and was principally supported by Deidra Wager with additional support from Anne Holmes, Elizabeth Yntema, and an anonymous donor.

 “And so she built the house with a steady hand, room by room, until the walls held tight every secret of the Universe, and the neighbours, their hands pressed to the glass, watchful of the radiance within.”

 Deep thanks for the love and support of so many who have helped me to arrive at this important moment.
 Especially RS, LM, ES, JS, TS, ST, AB, and MB.